The Inspectorate SZW

 The Inspectorate SZW is selective in its supervision.
 It determines its priorities on the basis of risk analyses that cover the entire policy field of the Ministry of Social Affairs and Employment.
 Thus the Inspectorate can use its capacity efficiently and successfully where it is really needed.

-On the basis of the results of the risk analysis for the year 2012 the Inspectorate has allocated a high priority to the following task areas for the coming years:
+On the basis of the results of the risk analysis the Inspectorate has allocated a high priority to the following task areas:

 - illegal employment;